kevinrodbe/test-deploy-npm/README.md

 # x-design-system
-Repository to manage the Xepelin Design System
+Repository to manage the Design System